mstksg/bff-mono/README.md

 Example
 -------

-We demonstrate our library by using an XML transformation taken from [XML Query Use Cases](http://www.w3.org/TR/xquery-use-cases/).
+We demonstrate our library by using an XML transformation example taken from [XML Query Use Cases](http://www.w3.org/TR/xquery-use-cases/).

-To demonstrate our library, we firstly load `XMLExamples.hs`.
+To demonstrate our library, we firstly load `XMLExamples.hs` located at `Examples`.

+    $ cd Examples
     $ ghci XMLExamples.hs
     ...
     *Main>